FrancescJR/another-example-challenge/README.md

 them live.
 I separated the custom Exceptions on a sub folder to avoid cluttering this directory too much, but probably that was unnecessary.

-upgrade: create a domain exception and extend domain exceptions from this one instead of extending from PHP exception.
+_**upgrade**: create a domain exception and extend domain exceptions from this one instead of extending from PHP exception._

-upgrade: most value objects are about uuid type, an abstract uuid value object could be created and the main check of checking whether it is a valid uuid should be done there, avoiding many code repetition.
+_**upgrade**: most value objects are about uuid type, an abstract uuid value object could be created and the main check of checking whether it is a valid uuid should be done there, avoiding many code repetition._

+_**alternative**: Identity for subjects and project could have the repository id inside, it should, it's just harder to map later to doctrine or to any other DB though later._

 There is a many-to-many relationship between projects and subjects.
 I believe both entities should be aggregate roots: subjects can